kgracekennedy/CateringCompanySQL/README.md

 (SQL) queries on a catering database

-This was a lab for a class I took in database management.
+This was a lab for a class I took in database management demonstrating the types of queries we were asked to preform.
+There are examples of subqueries and joins in this assignment.

 ##The Catering Database
 This relational database includes eight tables used in "Richard's Catering."
 On pages 2-5 of CateringQuestions.pdf, you can see a rough schema describing the tables and how they are related by foreign keys.